-Stiftung für die Internationale Wochen gegen Rassismus (Foundation for the International Weeks Against Racism)
+Stiftung für die Internationalen Wochen gegen Rassismus (Foundation for the International Weeks Against Racism)

-The International Council of the Auschwitz-Birkenau State Museum was established in 1990 on the orders of the Minister of Culture and Art.
-The council advised and supported the Auschwitz-Birkenau State Museum in its various activities.
-The members of the council were world-renowned experts and authorities on the subject of concentration camps and the Holocaust.
-The Documentation and Cultural Center was represented on the International Auschwitz Council by its Chairman, Romani Rose.
+The International Council of the Auschwitz-Birkenau State Museum was established in 1990 on the orders of the Minister of Culture and Art of Poland.
+The council advises and supports the Auschwitz-Birkenau State Museum in its various activities.
+Members of the council are world-renowned experts and authorities on the subject of concentration camps and the Holocaust.
+The Documentation and Cultural Center is represented on the International Auschwitz Council by its Chairman, Romani Rose.

 International Committee Buchenwald-Dora and Commandos

 The International Committee Buchenwald-Dora and Commandos was established after the war and commemorates the illegal International Camp Committee, which played a crucial role in the resistance against the SS inside the concentration camp.
 It sees itself as a defender of the humanistic values that formed the basis of the prisoners’ struggle to resist the deadly and inhumane machinery of the Nazis.

 Topography of Terror Foundation